open-forest-observatory/ofo-argo/docs/admin/index.md

 ---
-title: Administrator Guides
+title: Administrator guides
 ---

-# Administrator Guides
+# Administrator guides

 This section contains guides for administrators who need to set up and configure the OFO Argo cluster infrastructure.
 For day-to-day cluster usage instructions, including cluster resizing and